Repelente808/Repots/README.md

 <h1 align="center">Repots-Dots</h1>

-The only Repo for my hyprland dots, includes an script to automatically install (almost) everything this dots isn't my creation, i grab a bunch of code of people and changed to apply pywal (yeah like a material you based on your wallpaper) and adjusted to my likings
+The only Repo for my hyprland dots, includes an script to automatically install (almost) everything!

+this dots isn't my creation, i grab a bunch of code of people and changed to apply pywal (yeah like a material you based on your wallpaper) and adjusted to my likings, the codes i remember ill put in the end with some links

 Only avaiable for Arch-based distros using hyprland, can be installed in other distros, but youll need to download manually each app